 Public Works manages 26 Landscape Maintenance Districts Zones across the County with most of the zones in Supervisorial District 5, a few in Supervisorial District 1, and one in Supervisorial District 3.
 A robust community engagement plan has been prepared to collaboratively discuss maintenance levels of service and potential fee increase options with residents.
 The engagement plan utilizes door hangers, constituent surveys, and hybrid community meetings to achieve financial stability in each of the impacted zones.
-Five community meetings were held with various Landscape Maintenance District Zones during the second guarter of Fiscal Year 2024-25.
+One community meeting was held with a Landscape Maintenance District Zone during the third quarter of Fiscal Year 2024-25.